Technology 20 Aug 2021

-Why should you Deploy Kafka Clusters on Kubernetes
+Why and How You Should Deploy Kafka Clusters on Kubernetes

 Apache Kafka is a popular open-source tool for message streaming.
-It can be used to store and process huge amounts of data and can allow applications to utilise streams of data in real-time.
-Kafka is typically used together with Apache Zookeeper to create scalable and fault-tolerant clusters to make application messaging seamless.
+You can use it to store and process vast amounts of data and allow applications to utilise data streams in real-time.
+Kafka is typically used with Apache Zookeeper to create scalable and fault-tolerant clusters to make application messaging seamless.

 Meanwhile, Kubernetes is a platform that allows a team to manage, deploy, automate and scale workloads like Kafka.
-Deploying Kafka on Kubernetes is an adventure that promises huge returns.
-It allows organisations to simplify a lot of operations like upgrades, monitoring, and restarts as these are built within the Kubernetes platform.
+Deploy Kafka on Kubernetes as an adventure that promises huge returns.
+It enables organisations to simplify many operations like upgrades, monitoring and restarts as these are built within the Kubernetes platform.

-This is not a mandatory step but it is advisable.
-A namespace in Kubernetes will serve as a separation between the scope and the functionalities of the system.
+This step is not mandatory but is advisable.
+A namespace in Kubernetes serves as a separation between the scope and the functionalities of the system.

-The primary reason for node-based deployment is to enable the running of Kafka brokers on different machines and different availability zones.
-With this, if one availability zone or one machine goes down, the cluster will still serve applications with data and be active.
+The primary reason for node-based deployment is to run Kafka brokers on different machines and different availability zones.
+Then, if one availability zone or one machine goes down, the cluster is still active and serving applications with data.

-To do this, first you get the nodes.
-Afterwards, you need to identify the nodes you want to deploy Kafka on and then you tag them with a name.
+First, you get the nodes.
+Then, you need to identify the nodes you want to deploy Kafka on and then tag them with a name.

 Kafka needs Zookeeper to manage service discovery for brokers that form the cluster.
-It’s the Zookeeper that sends any new changes in topology to Kafka.
-With such information, each node in the cluster gets to know when a broker dies or joins, when a topic is added or removed, etc. Zookeeper gives an in-sync view of Kafka Cluster configuration.
-In a nutshell, Zookeeper is a primary dependency for Apache Kafka so it is crucial to deploy it first.
+Zookeeper sends any new changes in topology to Kafka.
+With such information, each node in the cluster gets to know when a broker dies or joins and when a topic is added or removed.
+Zookeeper gives an in-sync view of Kafka Cluster configuration.
+In a nutshell, Zookeeper is a primary dependency for Apache Kafka, so it is crucial to deploy it first.

-After the Zookeeper cluster has been deployed, use the service names to allow Kafka to communicate with the cluster.
-You can build the Kafka image through installation with a specific configuration or by using a ready-made one.
-To allow external apps to publish messages to Kafka, a load balancer in service can be created for Kafka pod.
+After the process of deploying the Zookeeper cluster, use the service names to allow Kafka to communicate with the cluster.
+You can build the Kafka image through installation with a specific or ready-made configuration.
+To allow external apps to publish messages to Kafka, you can create a load balancer in service for Kafka pod.

 The ideal conditions for Kafka have low contention for data on the wire, low noise accessing storage and high throughput.

 Kafka provides data mirroring between clusters and replication of topics.
-Therefore, it’s important to consider the time it takes for replicas to be rebuilt and the disaster recovery strategy that’s in place when a cluster or zone fails.
+So, it’s essential to consider the time it takes to rebuild replicas and the disaster recovery strategy that’s in place when a cluster or zone fails.

-The in-built security features in Kafka include encryption using SSL between brokers, access controls for operations, and authentication.
-Be that as it may, it’s equally important to consider the level of protection of the data in the disk’s file systems.
-If it’s not adequately protected, dubious users can have access to manipulate the data.
+Kafka’s in-built security features include encryption using SSL between brokers, access controls for operations and authentication.
+It’s equally important to consider the data’s level of security in the disk’s file systems.
+If the data is not adequately protected, bad actors can gain access to manipulate it.

 Download our whitepaper

-Want to know how we have build a platform based on Apache Kafka, including the learnings?
-Fill in the form below and we send you our whitepaper.
+Want to know how to deploy Kafka and how we built a platform based on Apache Kafka, including the learnings?
+Download our whitepaper.